LucasDelfino92/morrowindsharp/mwtools.md

 - In the **Saves** tab, you will see a list with all your saves.
 - Right click on any save, and click on **Repair All**.
 WryeMash will scan your savefile.
 - You will get a message window with two possible outcomes: your save has been repaired by WryeMash, or WryeMash will tell you no problems where found.
 Close the window.

+## CHECKING FOR CONFLICTS

+### TES3View

+TES3View is a great tool that lets you visualize the changes done by plugins.
+By juggling your load order around using TES3View as a guide, you can minimize plenty of conflicts.

+- Launch TES3View in MO2.
+- Right click on any plugin, and click **Select all**.
+Click **OK**.
+- Once TES3View has finished loading all your plugins, you can expand them and their individual records to see what a mod changes compared to the master files (Morrowind.esm, Tribunal.esm, Bloodmoon.esm) and other loaded plugins.
+- When right clicking on the large window to the right, you can choose **Hide no conflicts and empty rows**.
+It's very useful when you want to see only the conflicting changes between mods.
+- Right clicking on the plugins themselves lets you **Apply Filter to show Conflicts**.
+This will only show the conflicting plugins in your load order (assumed you loaded all of them when lauching TES3View), and only the conflicting records at that.
+It's a vital feature when it comes to knowing how compatible your mod setup is, and whether the conflicts are major or can be easily ignored.

+While you will never be asked to use this tool when following **Mending Morrowind** and **Modding Morrowind**, it pays to get used to it when installing mods on your own.